sobolevn/sobolevn.github.io/_pages/about.md

 Please, drop me a line if you want to:

-1. Create new product using `RSDP`
+1. Create a new product using `RSDP`
 2. [Audit](https://wemake.services/meta/rsdp/audits/) your code
 3. Invite me to speak at your conference or meetup
 4. Invite me to make a private consulting session